sebastiansutter/techguides/pages/faststart18-integration/fs18labs_1.md

             "line1": "First St.",
             "line2": "",
             "postalCode": "10001",
-            "region": {
+            "region": {"isocode": "US-CA"},
-                "isocode": "US-CA"
-            },
             "town": "San Francisco"
         },
         {
             "country": {
-                "isocode": "US"
+            "isocode": "US"},
-            },
             	"defaultAddress": false,
             	"firstName": "Mike",
             	"id": "8796224651287",
             	"lastName": "Alley",
             	"line1": "1061 W Addison Street",
             	"line2": "",
             	"postalCode": "60613",
             	"region": {
                 "isocode": "US-IL"
             },
-            "town": "Chicago"
+            "town": "Chicago"}]
-}
-]
 >}`
 6. Click `Generate Schema` to generate the JSON Schema for the output.
 7. Add a `ForEach` operation after the previous step.
-Here we will iterate through each record returned back from SAP Hybris.
+Here we will iterate through each Address record returned back from SAP Hybris.
 8. Configure the `ForEach` by selecting the following variable collection to iterate through:  `$JSONParserParse2.addresses`.
-You can also manually browse again by selecting the `addresses` object from the JSON Parse #2.
+You can also manually browse again by selecting the `Addresses` object from the JSON Parse #2.
 9. Set the Display Name to something meaningful to represent what is being looped through.  `Address` works fine here.
 10. Set the Radio Button for the collection processing to reflect `Process items in parallel in any order (optimized for best performance)`
-11. The ForEach will create a block in you flow.
+11. The `ForEach` will create a block in your flow.
 Here you can add operations that will be executed once for each iteration of the object (e.g. Address).
 Add a Salesforce operation to create a new contact
 12. Map the following fields into the Contact object, note that the input is not coming from the JSONParse of the original call to Hybris, rather coming from the `Foreachitem` variable:
 	* Last Name -> `$Foreachitem.lastName`
 	* First Name -> `$Foreachitem.firstName`
 	* Mailing Street -> `$Foreachitem.line1`
 	* Mailing City -> `$Foreachitem.town`
-	* Mailing State/Province -> `{{$substringAfter($Foreachitem.region.isocode, "-")}}`
+	* Mailing State/Province -> ```{{$substringAfter($Foreachitem.region.isocode, "-")}}```
 	* Mailing Zip/Postal Code -> `$Foreachitem.postalCode`
 	* Mailing Country -> `$Foreachitem.country.isocode`
 	* ExternalContactReference -> `$Foreachitem.id`